 - University payment plan (not in arrears); and/or

 - Participation in an approved third-party payment agreement.

 A student who complies with any of the above shall be considered in good financial standing, so long as all terms and conditions are met throughout the term.
 Pursuant to University policy, the School of Labor and Urban Studies may assign late payment fees and holds or de-register* any student that has not made satisfactory payment arrangements by the stated due date or the official first day of the semester.

 Students are responsible for all dishonored payments that have been presented on their behalf.
 If a payment is returned by a bank, for any reason, a $20 returned check fee will be charged to the account (per occurrence).
 Personal check and eCheck payments will subsequently be blocked and the student will only be allowed to pay with certified check, money order, and credit/debit (online).
 The student may request a reinstatement of check and eCheck privileges by contacting Bursar@slu.cuny.edu.

-*Courses will not be canceled for non-payment in fall 2020 and spring 2021.
+*Courses will NOT be canceled for non-payment at this time.
 College-wide de-registration policies will be published when officiated by the Dean.
 Students who register and decide not to attend must drop their classes the day before the official semester start date.

 The Office of Student Accounts will defer any portion of a student’s tuition and fees to a third-party after an authorization is provided from the sponsoring agent (i.e., state and federal agencies, international embassies, military agencies, prepaid college programs, employers, etc.).
 Sponsors that will not remit payment directly to the College do not qualify.
 A valid billing authorization, letter of credit, or voucher must be submitted before the term posted due date.
 During the deferment period, the student will only be responsible for any amount the sponsor does not cover.
 If, for any reason, the sponsor does not pay the total amount deferred, the liability will be transferred back to the student.